tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/02-views.md

 ## Using other engines

 While Tempest View is simple to use, it currently lacks tooling support from editors and IDEs.
 You may also simply prefer other templating engines.
-For these reasons, you may use any other engine or your choice.
+For these reasons, you may use any other engine of your choice.

 Out-of-the-box, Tempest has support for Twig and Blade.
 Note that the view loaders for other engines are not based on Tempest's discovery, so the syntax to refer to a specific view might differ.